 Do you use a cart activity app to monitor your customer's browsing sessions?
-Sometimes the data collected from these apps can differ from what you see on your Orders screen within Jilt.
-Let's take a look at how we manage abandoned orders.
+Sometimes the data collected from these apps can differ from what you see within Jilt.
+Let's take a look at how Jilt manages abandoned carts and orders.

 First, it's important to understand how Jilt tracks your abandoned carts.
-Jilt considers an order abandoned after it captures the customer's email at checkout and their cart has then sat idle for 15 minutes.
+Jilt considers a cart abandoned after it captures the customer's email and their cart has then been idle for 15 minutes.